krbceng/krbceng/README.md

-### Hi Everone 👋
+<h2> Hi Everone</h2>

-Thanks for visiting my profile.
-This is an area for me to explore some concepts from basic to as complex as I can manage.
+<p>Thanks for visiting my profile.</p>
+<p>This is an area for me to explore some concepts from basic to as complex as I can manage.
-I'm predominantly a C/C++ guy but I hope to develop some new skills as I go.
+I started programming as an engineer using Pascal then moved over to C/C++.
+I'm using this space to discover the rest of this 'stack' that everyone talks about and to develop some new skills as I go.</p>

-Please feel free to contribute to anything I have made public and do reach out to engage.
+<p>Please feel free to contribute to anything I have made public and do reach out to engage.</P>

 😄